Shatokua/Cleaning_data/README.md

 average meanings for every variable for each participant (variable "Subject") for each activity (variable "Activity").
 All the variables and activities are labeled with descriptive names.

+At the end of perfomance of the script tidy data set with average meanings for every variable for each participant for each activity will be write down in the file "tidy_data.txt" in your working directory.

 For using script you should have packages reshape2 and dplyr installed.
 Otherwise use install.packages("reshape2"), install.packages("dplyr") before running the script.
 You also should have archive "course_proj_data.zip" in your working directory.